fpaschos/proto-mapper/README.md

  - changes the main way the macro is used and is interfaced with external traits
  - avoids the use of re implementing ProtoMap trait to client modules
  - is restructured to different crates
- - contains extensive testing for edge cases
+ - contains excessive testing for edge cases
  - introduces ProtoScalar types
  - introduces ProtoScalarMap trait for protobuf scalar types
  - handles enumeration protobuf generation code automatically